Yamini2001/LeetCode-Solutions/README.md

   ## Count Square Sum Triples
   A square triple (a,b,c) is a triple where a, b, and c are integers and a2 + b2 = c2.

+  ## Count Special Triplets
+  Return the total number of special triplets in the array.